Sidney Bates: Award action

-The Norfolks' position was under attack by the 10th SS Panzer Division.
+Captain Dye, a witness of the events, said that in such situations under fire it was difficult to get soldiers to fire back rather than shelter and a good section commander could do so.
+Bates was a section commander.
+Bates seized a Bren light machine gun and leaving the trench charged, moving forward through a hail of bullets firing at the enemy.
+Dye saw him hit and fall to the ground before getting up and advancing firing again for another 40 yards.
+He was hit again and got up once more staggering forward for a few more yards before falling to the ground and not moving again.
+His actions inspired the company who started firing back.
+In the face of the defensive fire, the grenadier advance slowed stopped and they went to ground then started to withdraw behind the tanks.
+British artillery was called down on the positions and the Germans were driven off by early evening.

+The stretcher bearers collected Bates finding him only 15 yards from a dead German soldier.
+Though he was alive he had been shot through the throat and leg and died in hospital two days later.

 The final costs of fighting around Sourdeval for the Norfolks was 160 casualties out of 550.
 The recommendation for the award was made by Major Cooper-Key, the commanding officer of B Company of the 1st Battalion.
 The recommendation was turned down initially but Cooper-Key persevered.
 According to Sergeant George Smith the battalion had been on the march when they had come under fire.
 A Bren gunner had been killed next to Corporal Bates, who had immediately seized the machine gun and started firing on the enemy.